 About

 I attained my BFA in metals from Rochester Institute of Technology's School For American Craftsman.
-Not content to make Craft jewelry, I desired to learn about fine jewelry and traditonal gold smithing.
-I moved to New York City where I apprenticed for six years with German master goldsmiths and worked with fine gemstones, platinum and 18k gold.
-I executed designs from Raymond C. Yard and repaired fine jewelry from several noteable antique jewelry dealers which provided me with indepth knowlege of design elements and mechanics of fine jewelry.
-Later I worked at Carvin French where I made models and exquisite one of a kind jewelry for Bulgari, Cartier and Fred Leighton.
+I desired to learn about fine jewelry and traditonal gold smithing in a trade setting by re-locating to New York City where I apprenticed for six years with German master goldsmiths and worked with fine gemstones, platinum and 18k gold.
+I executed designs for Raymond C. Yard and repaired fine jewelry from several noteable antique jewelry dealers which provided me with indepth knowlege of design elements and mechanics of fine jewelry.
+Later, I worked at Carvin French working from designs to create exquisite one of a kind jewelry for Bulgari, Cartier and Fred Leighton.

-During my bench trade days in NYC after college I had nearly abandoned my dream of designing and creating my own work exclusively.
+While the experience gained at the bench in NYC after college was invaluable, I had nearly abandoned my dream of designing and creating my own work exclusively.
 I left NYC to raise a family in Pennsylvania while I continued to manufacture jewelry for a jewelry designer.
-In 2005 I decided to re visit my dream of creating and making my own work exclusively.
+In 2005 I finally began to create my own work exclusively.

 My design process usually begins with a sketch or may be inspired by a wonderful stone or color scheme.
 I either carve the orignial model in wax or fabricate it in metal.
 Each piece is cast then assembled, filed, sanded and polished by hand.
 I use real gemstones and reclaimed 18k gold or sterling silver purchased from ethical suppliers.